Jkutkut/Xun-GuiTos/README.md

         - players and missions now can be updated from NodeRed.
         - Now leader can not select more users than the maximum allowed.
         - Poll now updated from nodeRed.
-        - New function go2page to standarize the way to switch between devices.
+        - New function go2page to standardize the way to switch between devices.
-        - User icons now replaced with new pngs using a phseudo-random logic.
+        - User icons now replaced with new pngs using a pseudo-random logic.
 - v0.3.3:
-    - Shell script to find the nodeRed rapsberry ip using brute-force.
+    - Shell script to find the nodeRed raspberry ip using brute-force.
     - New client menu: Mission-Poll.
         - Basic UI created.
         - Logic added.
-        - Updated to new standar.
+        - Updated to new standard.
     - UI changes:
-        - Standar color palette created.
+        - Standard color palette created.
         - WaitingRoom style changed.
         - Meetup style changed and UI changed with more content.
         - Create player style changed.
         - MainMenu's missions tab updated to new UI.
         - MainMenu's players' menu updated to new UI.
-    - TextSize now standar using JS logic.
+    - TextSize now standard using JS logic.
     - At mainMenu, now popUps appear with the results of the previous mission.
     - New img added to replace leader and gun imgs when not used.

 - v0.3.2:
     - Logic to update RootMenu players and missions UI.
     - Some RootMenu UI bugs fixed.
-    - RootMenu UI optimiced to be updated with Ajax petitions.
+    - RootMenu UI optimized to be updated with Ajax petitions.
     - MissionTeam table logic defined and implemented.
-    - Nodered get Missions returns the content of both Missions and MissionTeam tables.
+    - NodeRed get Missions returns the content of both Missions and MissionTeam tables.
     - Bug on MainMenu user R1C2 (12) UI updated.
     - RootMenu old code removed.
     - RootMenu now updates the UI with server data.